Kansas City Royals minor league players: David Shields

-David Shields (born September 9, 2006) is an American professional baseball pitcher in the Kansas City Royals organization.
+David John Shields (born September 9, 2006) is an American professional baseball pitcher in the Kansas City Royals organization.

 Shields attended Mt.
 Lebanon High School in Mt.
 Lebanon, Pennsylvania, where he played on the school's baseball team as a pitcher and football team as a quarterback.
 Originally set to graduate in 2025, he reclassified to the class of 2024.
-In 2024, he went 5-1 with a 0.51 ERA and 63 strikeouts over 35 innings and was named the Gatorade Pennsylvania Baseball Player of the Year.
-For his high school career, he compiled an 11-3 record, a 1.26 ERA, and 211 strikeouts.
+In 2024, he went 5–1 with a 0.51 ERA and 63 strikeouts over 35 innings and was named the Gatorade Pennsylvania Baseball Player of the Year.
+For his high school career, he compiled an 11–3 record, a 1.26 ERA, and 211 strikeouts.
 Shields was selected by the Kansas City Royals in the second round with the 41st overall pick of the 2024 Major League Baseball draft.
 He signed with the team for $2.3 million, forgoing his commitment to play college baseball at the University of Miami.

 Shields was assigned to Kansas City's Spring Breakout roster during 2025 spring training.
 He made his professional debut that year with the Arizona Complex League Royals.
 After one start, he was promoted to the Columbia Fireflies.
-Shields made 18 starts for the Firelies and went 3-1 with a 2.01 ERA and 81 strikeouts and was named the Carolina League Pitcher of the Year.
+Shields made 18 starts for the Firelies and went 3–1 with a 2.01 ERA and 81 strikeouts over 71 2/3 innings and was named the Carolina League Pitcher of the Year.

+Shields was assigned to the Quad Cities River Bandits for the 2026 season.
+He made 25 starts and had an 11-6 record, a 4.01 ERA, and 139 strikeouts over 116 2/3 innings.